abhisheksharmads/CHEKit/README.md

-# A community based fact-checking website
+# CHEKit!
+A Community Based Fact-Checking Web Application

-This is a Community-based Fact-checking website which has been developed using the MongoDB, Express, React and Node.js
+1) This is a Community-based Fact-checking website which has been developed using the MongoDB, Express, React and Node.js
+2) The purpose of this research was to spread awareness and showcase the importance of fact-checking on a community level, where users can interact and give verdicts on a fact given by the other users.

 ## Getting Started